BobShenYan/Group8ClimateChange/group8_executivepublicsummary.md

   - **Trump’s withdrawal from the Paris Agreement**: Demonstrated an increase in climate denier stances, particularly in Republican states

 ## Conclusion
-Stance and sentiment trends on Twitter across the 4 year period demonstrated that believer stances experienced an overall increase, while denier stances remained at a consistent level.
+Stance and sentiment trends on Twitter from 2015 to 2018 demonstrated that believer stances experienced an overall increase, while denier stances remained at a consistent level.
 Temperature anomalies were investigated and revealed that extreme deviations may amplify climate exchange belief.
 Influence from political figures also shapes public perception, increasing climate discourse on Twitter.
 Various factors, including political affiliation, affect the susceptibility of different demographics to climate change information.
 Efforts are also underway to develop multilingual, global datasets to better represent underrepresented regions and languages in climate discourse.

 ## Works Cited
 1. Effrosynidis, Dimitrios, Alexandros I. Karasakalidis, Georgios Sylaios, and Avi Arampatzis.
 2022.
 ‘The Climate Change Twitter Dataset’. *Expert Systems with Applications* 204 (October): 117541. https://doi.org/10.1016/j.eswa.2022.117541.